tatumio/tatum-js/README.md

 ## Contributing

-Contributions to the Tatum API client are welcome.
+Contributions to the Tatum SDK are welcome.
 Please ensure that you have tested your changes with a local client and have added unit test coverage for your code.